 Mental Health in the Workplace

-An entire week dedicated to mental health in the workplace in order to create awareness and provide practical resources for everyone at Billie in need of it.
+An entire week was dedicated to mental health in the workplace in order to create awareness and provide practical resources for everyone at Billie.

-“Especially after a year of working in the pandemic, which has placed the most diverse demands on all of us, we felt it was important to address our mental health.
-For Billie, it's important that our employees are healthy, and that applies both physically and mentally.”
-Aiga - Co-founder
+“Especially with the current political events, we felt it was important to address our mental health again this year.
+For Billie, it's important that our employees are healthy, and that applies both physically and mentally.” - Aiga Senftleben, Co-founder at Billie

-Throughout the week, helpful and informative media (TED-talks, podcasts, meditation apps) encompassing mental health topics was shared in a newly designated Slack channel.
 Also notable was a guide on how to find professional help in Germany.
 In an oftentimes confusing process, especially for our international colleagues, it is imperative that those seeking support can more easily access it.
-To end the week on a high note, all Billievers had Friday off to take care of their well-being.
-Some spent the day in a spa, many took the opportunity to relax at home, and one person even went to a temple to meditate.
+To end the week on a high note, all Billies had Friday off to take care of their well-being and recharge their batteries.
+Some spent the day in a spa, many took the opportunity to relax at home or exercise, and some spent the day reading or going to the museum.

 "It is important to understand that it is okay to sometimes not be okay." - Gianna, VP Sales